 Personally, I've made my own calendula ointment and added aloe vera to it.
 I'll have to write up the recipe for you too sometime.

 To tell you the truth, I seem to be in a season of life right now, where, although I understand that I can control and master my own recipes for cosmetics, I'd almost as soon have a good source of them ready-made up to high standards.
-And guess what, I believe I have found them!
+Guess what, I believe I have found them!

 Now, I've been an all natural woman so long it is taking me some time to get around to trying out the skin products in this new source, but if you want to ask me privately, I'll give you the source info, so you can check them out for yourself too.